How to Choose the Right Lunch Box

 3. Will you pack wet food like dip or thick yoghurt?

-If so, you are better off getting a quality leak-proof lunchbox, rather than one which is bento style but not leak-proof.
-The best leak-proof brands are Yumbox, Go Green and Little Lunchbox Co.
-Alternatively, you could pack the yoghurt in a separate reusable pouch such as the Sinchies pouches.
+If so, we highly recommend getting a quality leak-proof lunchbox, rather than one which is bento style but not leak-proof.
+The most popular leak-proof brands are Yumbox, MontiiCo and Bentgo.
+Alternatively, you could pack the yoghurt in a separate reusable pouch, such as the Sinchies pouches or MySqueeze yoghurt pouches.

 4. Would you like to pack hot foods for lunch?